cristian-guerrero/legion-go-tricks/README.md

 However, that being said, Linux is good enough to be a daily driver on the Legion Go.

 - Using a PS5 Dualsense Edge Controller Emulator, you get access to the entire LGO controller (including gyro) via steam input
-  - controller works detached too
+  - the entire controller works detached too
+    - however gyro hardware is in the main body with the screen, so it won't really work detached
 - TDP control can be done either via Decky Plugin or steam-patch
 - RGB control works via Decky Plugin or Steam Input + Dualsense emulation
 - suspend-resume works